I Caught Nothing!

 Fishers of Men:

-can tell them that you asked Jesus to come into your heart, and that He
+can tell them how you asked Jesus to come into your heart, and that He

 made you into one of God's children.
-You can pray and care for your
+You can also pray and care for

-friends and soon some of them will come to love Jesus!
+your friends and soon some of them will come to love Jesus as well!

 As we finish, are you a just fish wriggling in a net, or are you going to